netdata/netdata/README.md

 - Install any required packages on your system (it will ask you to confirm before doing so)
 - Compile it, install it, and start it.

-More installation methods and additional options can be found at the [installation page](packaging/installer/#installation).
+More installation methods and additional options can be found at the [installation page](packaging/installer/).

-To try Netdata in a docker container, run this:
+To try Netdata in a Docker container, run this:

 ```
 docker run -d --name=netdata \